-A couple of years ago, I took a week off work after having some spare annual leave to use up; and unsurprisingly, ended up spending most of it playing video games.
-The one I remember most fondly from back then was Epistory – Typing Chronicles, an adventure game with a twist.
-Everything from movement to menus to action is controlled through the keyboard and combat is completed by typing in words.
+A couple of years ago, I took a week off work and ended up spending it playing video games.
+The one I remember most fondly was Epistory – Typing Chronicles, an adventure game with a twist.
+Everything from movement to menus to action is controlled through the keyboard.

 I’d really enjoyed the title and so was excited when I heard the news that developer Fishing Cactus was working on its next project, Nanotale – Typing Chronicles.
 And when I found out that it was due to be on display at this year’s EGX Rezzed it was added it to my schedule and made the first stop of the event.
 Several other attendees had done the same and the stand was full by the time I got there, but after fifteen minutes or so I managed to get my hands on the keyboard and give the game a go.